nickojs/nickojs/README.md

 ### sup

 ## whoami
-My name is Nicolau (or Nic), a 27 y/o FullStack Developer from Brazil.
-Currently working with an amazing international team :)
+My name is Nicolau (you can call me Nic), a 28 y/o React Developer from Brazil.
+Currently looking for a new opportunity.

 ## my stack
-TypeScript.
-TypeScript everywhere.
+TypeScript w/ ReactJS and Storybook are definetively my favourite tools for web development.
+I've been learning Vue too.
+Cool stuff.
 More details of the technologies I'm into:

 * system and tools